 There are a number of national mass torts or “class actions” that involve hundreds of Iowa plaintiffs, including claims our law firm is handling across the country:

-Oxbryta Lawsuits: Oxbryta is a fairly new drug that was released for the treatment of sickle cell disease.
+- Oxbryta Lawsuits: Oxbryta is a relatively new medication approved for the treatment of sickle cell disease.
 In 2024, however, Oxbryta was recalled based on concerns about the drug’s safety and evidence that it was actually accelerating the symptoms of sickle cell rather than treating them.

-PowerPort Lawsuits: The Bard PowerPort is a port catheter device that is implanted under the skin for regular IV access.
-It is commonly used on patients undergoing chemo therapy.
-The PowerPort has a number of design flaws that have resulted in various complications including infection, migration, and vascular damage.
+- PowerPort Lawsuits: The Bard PowerPort is a port catheter device that is implanted under the skin for regular IV access.
+It is commonly used on patients undergoing chemotherapy.
+The PowerPort has several design flaws that have led to various complications, including infection, migration, and vascular damage.

-Roundup Lawsuits: Once the most popular home weed killer on the market, the chemical in Roundup was shown to cause Non-Hodgkin’s lymphoma.
-Billions in compensation has been paid out over the last few years in Roundup lawsuits and billions more has already been set aside to compensate future victims.
+- Roundup Lawsuits: Once the most popular home weed killer on the market, the chemical in Roundup was shown to cause non-Hodgkin lymphoma.
+Billions in compensation have been paid out over the last few years in Roundup lawsuits, and billions more have already been set aside to compensate future victims.

 Contact Us About Your Iowa Medical Malpractice Lawsuit